relating to a space (physical or virtual) where experiences are created by the diverse values and needs of the people who interact with it.

 Until, that is, I had a moment where I thought maybe my chosen profession was seriously flawed.

-I remember being in a hospital room doing completing a measurement survey for a very well-known healthcare client.
+I remember being in a hospital room in the middle of a measurement survey for a very well-known healthcare client.
 But the room was not empty.
 There were patients trying to heal and find relief as I moved around them with a tape measure.
 In an attempt to help, I offered water or blankets when I could but was chided to just "do your job."

 I carried those patients with me in my mind as I went back to work, measuring more occupied rooms and witnessing the non-stop activity in the halls.
-Many of the nurses came up to me that day to ask what I was doing and why.
-I found that with a little persuasion they were willing to answer my questions about what might be needed to do their jobs better, help the patients be more comfortable and heal faster, and generally make their day-to-day more sustainable.
+Many of the nurses came up to me that day to ask what I was doing and why - they hadn't been informed of my presence or mission even though both would affect them directly.
+I found that, when prompted, they were eager to answer my questions about what might be needed to support their work, help patients be more comfortable/heal faster, and generally make the day-to-day more sustainable.

 They had wonderful ideas and unique insights - rightly so as they were on the ground, doing the work.

 I logged all of the information and felt inspired, knowing that I would help to make a difference in their jobs and perhaps send some patients home sooner.
 This was what I had gone to school for - to make lives better through the spaces we inhabit.
 That feeling quickly subsided once I returned to the office as my supervisor denied each design request stating that "the folks paying the bill don't care about all of that."

 In that moment, it was decided.
 I would always include those "not paying the bill" in my design solutions.
 Their experiences mattered, too.